Poland doubles troop contingent on border with Belarus | DW | 19.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Warsaw has deployed double the amount of troops at its border with Belarus.
+Warsaw has deployed double the amount of troops at its border with Belarus in response to a surge in migration.
 Germany has also offered to assist Poland with guarding operations.

-Numbers of migrants attempting to cross into Poland from Belarus have spiked, prompting authorities to double the number of troops

-Nearly 6,000 Polish troops will now be guarding the border area with Belarus, as the country experiences a surge in migration, Poland's Defence Minister Mariusz Blaszcak said on Tuesday.
+Nearly 6,000 Polish troops will now be guarding the border area with Belarus as the country experiences a surge in migration, Polish Defense Minister Mariusz Blaszczak said Tuesday.

-"Almost 6,000 soldiers from the 16th, 18th and 12th divisions are serving on the Polish-Belarusian border."
-Blasczak tweeted.
+"Almost 6,000 soldiers from the 16th, 18th and 12th divisions are serving on the Polish-Belarusian border," Blaszczak tweeted.
 "The soldiers provide support to the Border Guard by protecting the country's border and not allowing it to be illegally crossed."

 Poland is experiencing a surge in migrants crossing from Belarus.
-Its border guarding agency said that on Monday there had been 612 attempts alone.
-Eleven migrants were taken into custody, with ten of them coming from Iraq.
+Its border guarding agency said there had been 612 attempts on Monday alone.
+Eleven migrants were taken into custody, with 10 of them coming from Iraq.

 The agency has warned those attempting to cross from the Belarusian side that illegal attempts at entry are criminal acts.